-Casadevall and his co-researchers then set about performing a variety of tests using several different fungi; two types of mushrooms were used, one that had naturally contains melanin, and one that was injected with the substance.
+To confirm this, Casadevall and his co-researchers set about performing a variety of tests using several different fungi; two types of mushrooms were used, one that had naturally contains melanin and one that was injected with the substance.
 They were then exposed to radiation levels 500 times bigger than the normal ones.
 The result?
-Both of them grew much faster than normally, when exposed to radiation.
+Both of them grew much faster than they would normally when exposed to radiation.

 “Just as the pigment chlorophyll converts sunlight into chemical energy that allows green plants to live and grow, our research suggests that melanin can use a different portion of the electromagnetic spectrum – ionizing radiation – to benefit the fungi containing it,” said co-researcher Ekaterina Dadachova.

-They took the research one step further, and found some extremely interesting answers, which raise more questions.
-The melanin in these radiotrophic fungi is chemically identical to the melanin in our own bodies, and this led them to believe that it could be actually providing energy for skin cells.
-Perhaps even more interesting, this find has a special importance for space missions.
+They took the research one step further and found that the melanin in these radiotrophic fungi is chemically identical to the melanin in our own bodies, and this led them to believe that it could be actually providing energy for skin cells.

 “Since ionizing radiation is prevalent in outer space, astronauts might be able to rely on fungi as an inexhaustible food source on long missions or for colonizing other planets,” says Dr. Ekaterina Dadachova, associate professor of nuclear medicine and microbiology & immunology at Einstein and lead author of the study.